belindamo/quartz/content/🏡 earth/Computer Science.md

 #concept-pamphlet
 #todo : fill in the scaffold with knowledge i have so far
-#todo: i wanna have notes from Turing's original On Computing paper  🥺
+#todo: i wanna fill in notes from Turing's original On Computing paper  🥺

 - HCI / HAI
 - [[Artificial Intelligence]]